 During the 2023 metallurgical test work presented above, two sets of recoveries were defined based on two different processing solutions that have been investigated.
-In terms of the reporting of the Mineral Resources and the assessment of Reasonable Prospects for Eventual Economic Extraction the QP considers there remains two options, which can be summarized as:
+In terms of the reporting of the Mineral Resources and the assessment of Reasonable Prospects for Eventual Economic Extraction here remains two options, which can be summarized as:

 - Production of a rougher concentrate product, which was based on three composite samples and returned average recoveries of 85% Au and 87% Ag.
-SRK tested the impact on the latest recoveries, which would result in a decrease in the CoG from 4.0 g/t to approximately 3.5 g/t, assuming no other changes to the costs. - Production of a concentrate using the plant conditions at the Aris Maria Dama Plant, based on test analysis of composite samples at Segovia, which returned lower recoveries than the previous estimate (reporting 62% Au and 69% Ag, compared to 75% Au used previously).
-SRK ran a test on the impact on the latest recoveries, which would result in an increase in the CoG from 4.0 g/t to approximately 4.6 g/t, assuming no other changes to the costs.
+The use of these recoveries, may result in a decrease in the CoG from 4.0 g/t to approximately 3.5 g/t, assuming no other changes to the costs. - Production of a concentrate using the plant conditions at Aris' Maria Dama Plant, based on test analysis of composite samples at Segovia, which returned lower recoveries than the previous estimate (reporting 62% Au and 69% Ag, compared to 75% Au used previously).
+The impact on the latest recoveries would result in an increase in the CoG from 4.0 g/t to approximately 4.6 g/t, assuming no other changes to the costs.

-Based on the variability presented, SRK elected to maintain the previous recoveries that sit within the range of the two cases presented above, with the final assumptions set as 75% Au and 80% Ag for the basis of the Mineral Resource.
+Based on the variability presented recoveries of 75% Au and 80% Ag were used for the basis of reporting Mineral Resources.
 Further test work and engineering work to assess the preferred processing route for the Project should be completed.